Responsibilities for electorate, Ministerial and office holder office issues

 Contact your MaPS State Office concerning:

-- office equipment including TVs, folding machine and postage meter.
+- provision of office equipment including TVs, folding machine and postage meter.

 - provision of (new/replacement) standard furniture, fittings, equipment and facilities